 Not only does this all-purpose liquid act as a toner, but it can also help even the look of your skin.
 Simply dab on the skin and leave it on overnight, then get ready to ditch your foundation forever.
 (Hey, being optimistic here.)

 If you haven’t read up on blood alkalinity, I give you permission to ditch this article and do so!
-Your body is constantly striving to maintain balanced, alkaline blood.
+Your body is constantly striving to maintain balanced, slightly alkaline blood.
 When your blood gets on the acidic side (easy to do with our modern Western diet), its ability to absorb oxygen is compromised, which is said to lead to disease.

-Though vinegar itself is acidic, it actually raises the alkalinity of your blood.
+Though vinegar itself is acidic, it actually raises the alkalinity of your blood overtime.
 You can make this beverage part of your daily life by putting a few tablespoons in water and sipping it throughout the day.
 Play around: sweeten with honey, add cinnamon for flavor, or toss in some lemon for even more zing!
 It doesn’t taste as frightening as you’d think (or as frightening as it smells).